JulianHayward/Azure-MG-Sub-Governance-Reporting/README.md

 ## AzAdvertizer

-Also check <https://www.azadvertizer.net> to keep up with the pace on Azure Governance capabilities such as Azure Policies, Policy Initiatives, Policy Aliases, RBAC Roles and Resource Providers including operations.
+Also check <https://www.azadvertizer.net> - AzAdvertizer helps you to keep up with the pace by providing overview and insights on new releases and changes/updates for Azure Governance capabilities such as Azure Policy's policy definitions, initiatives (set definitions), aliases and Azure RBAC's role definitions and resource provider operations.